timojaask/100-days-of-elm/day-03.md

 ## Day 3

-Quick review of Day 2:
+Quick review of day 2:

 Three main parts of a typical Elm program: